 Many of you might be wondering, “What to do in Jakarta?
 What lies beyond its chaotic streets and rapid changing skyscrapers?”
 Okay, I must admit that public transportation system in Jakarta is not as much as good as Kuala Lumpur or even Bangkok, its cleanliness is nothing compared to Singapore.
 But let me tell you, as Indonesian capital and the biggest metropolis in South East Asia (2nd in the world after Tokyo – Yokohama), Jakarta is a place where ethnics and languages gather, a melting pot that worth for adventure seekers.

 Jakarta’s Chinatown is a district called Glodok, located just next to the Old City (Kota Tua) in Central Jakarta area.
 But administratively, it is located in Tamansari, West Jakarta.
-It’s easy accessible with public transportation, either TransJakarta (Jakarta’s BRT system) or the Commuter Line (Jakarta’s urban transit system).
+It’s easily accessible with public transportation, either TransJakarta (Jakarta’s BRT system) or the Commuter Line (Jakarta’s urban transit system).

 How to Get There?